Can dogs eat onions?

 - Do NOT induce vomiting unless your vet instructs you to

-- Hemolytic anemia (damage to red blood cells)
+- Hemolytic anaemia (damage to red blood cells)

 - Weakness, lethargy, reduced appetite